-- 1. The student should respond to communications from faculty appropriately and within the time frame given. - 2.
-Bulletin boards in the nursing classroom or practice lab are also used for some communications between students and faculty.
+- The student should respond to communications from faculty appropriately and within the time frame given.
+Students must have smart phone w GPS for clinical - Bulletin boards in the nursing classroom or practice lab are also used for some communications between students and faculty.
 The student should also check these frequently for important information. - 3.
-If problems arise, students are expected to follow the chain of command.
+If problems arise, students are expected to follow the chain of command. - 4.
+Weatherford College (WC) provides an email address for each student that is to be used for correspondence with instructors and other WC personnel.
+Students should check their WC email account and the LMS classroom on a daily basis.

-- 4. Weatherford College (WC) provides an email address for each student that is to be used for correspondence with instructors and other WC personnel.
-Students should check their WC email account and the LMS classroom on a daily basis. - 5.
-Students should adhere to the Social Media/Networking Policies of The Allied Health and Human Science Division.
+5. Students should adhere to the social media/Networking Policies of The Allied Health and Human Science Division.